The Divine Oscar Wilde: Epigrams, Quotes and Poems

 Oscar Wilde (1854-1900) was an Irish writer best known today for his epigrams, his "wilde" witticisms,

-his short story or novella The Portrait of Dorian Gray, and his play The Importance of Being Earnest.
+his short story/novella The Portrait of Dorian Gray, and his play The Importance of Being Earnest.
 In

-his day he was one of the most successful playwrights in London, and a very famous (and certainly the most infamous) celebrity.
+his day Wilde was one of the most successful playwrights in London, and a very famous (and certainly the most infamous) celebrity.

 He was also an accomplished poet: one who is vastly underrated today.
-Wilde was sentenced
+For

 to two years' hard labor in Reading Gaol after being convicted of practicing "gross indecency."
 (He